 Southern NJ Historic Restaurants

-Est. 1720, at nearly 300 years of age this is one is the oldest; taverns in NJ.
+At nearly 300 years of age it is one is the oldest taverns in NJ.

 Today it is a popular place for casual dining --- comfort food, with a limited entree menu with nightly live music, boasts a solid outdoor terrace.